zulip/zulip/help/moving-to-zulip.md

 1. [Create your organization profile](/help/create-your-organization-profile),
    which is displayed on your organization's registration and login pages.

+1. [Create user groups](/help/create-user-groups), which offer a flexible way to manage permissions.

 1. Review [organization permissions](/help/roles-and-permissions), such as who can invite users, create channels, etc.